-By now we all know what a Ransomware attack is and what effect it can have on an organisation.
+By now we all know the effect a Ransomware attack can have on an organisation.
 If you are not aware of the history of attacks and which ones are on the current threat landscape, you should be.
 Educating yourself is the first step to understanding how threat actors operate and what tools, tactics and procedures they use.
 With this knowledge, you can strengthen your defences to protect your organisation from getting attacked.

 Let’s now get acquainted with four notorious examples of Ransomware you should know about.